axelyamel/tcg-autotuning/README.md

 Updates:

+	v0.4:  Massive update to the data structure to improve performance and memory handling.
+	       Cleaner implementation using Python Dictionaries.
+    	       Fixed the tab and spaces in the input.
+Now user can use tab, spaces or non of them when writing start of lines, as well between assignations and operators.
+	       Output now don't use C Compound assignment (+=), still it is needed in the input because it represents the summation symbol for the Einstein Notation.
+	       Input, Output and IO section were fused in one section: "variables".
+	       "defines" section was renemade to "define".
+	       "operation" section was renamed to "operations".
+	       Transformed operations now only show the output operation rather than the full loop nest for a cleaner screen.
+	       Stamp added to the output code.

 	v0.3:  Very naive CUDA-CHiLL scripts generation added: just check the loop access and decides what goes for threads, blocks, register and permute.